ExaChem/exachem/docs/user_guide/gfcc/gfcc.rst

-   systems, this is a good approximation, since energy gap between the occupied and virtual molecular orbital is relatively large, the contribution of the virtual molecular space to the retarded part of the Green’s function is negligible.
+   systems, this is a good approximation, since energy gap between the occupied and virtual molecular orbital is relatively large, the contribution of the virtual molecular space to the retarded part of the Green's function is negligible.

--  Concurrent computation of frequency-dependent Green’s function matrix elements and spectral function in the CCSD/GFCCSD level (enabled via MPI process groups).
+-  Concurrent computation of frequency-dependent Green's function matrix elements and spectral function in the CCSD/GFCCSD level (enabled via MPI process groups).